Sports History in Columbus

 Baseball

-Pro ball was first played here in 1877 and the Clippers have called Columbus home since 1977.
-Huntington Park welcomes the Savannah Bananas in May 2024.
+Pro ball was first played here in 1877.
+The Clippers have called Columbus home since 1977.
+Huntington Park is consistently ranked among the top minor league ballparks.

 Running / Track & Field

-The Nationwide Children's Hospital Columbus Marathon has been held annually in October since 1980 and the Cap City Half-Marathon is celebrating its 20th anniversary in May 2023.
+The Nationwide Children's Hospital Columbus Marathon has been held annually since 1980 and the Cap City Half-Marathon is celebrating just hit two decades in 2023.

 Football